Patson Daka: Early career

-Liefering
+FC Liefering

-Daka initially moved to Austria when he signed with Liefering on a half-season loan from Kafue Celtic.
+Daka moved to Austria in January 2016 when he signed with FC Liefering – the second-tier feeder team of Red Bull Salzburg – on a half-season loan from Kafue Celtic.
+Daka scored twice for the club in nine appearances to help them finish second in the 2.Liga.

 Red Bull Salzburg

 Daka signed with Red Bull Salzburg in 2017.
 He helped the club win the UEFA Youth League, scoring two goals in two games.
 On 27 November, Daka scored against Genk in the 2019–20 UEFA Champions League, becoming the first Zambian player to score in the competition's group stage.

 On 18 December 2019, Daka extended his contract with Salzburg until the summer of 2024.

 On 30 September 2020, he scored a brace in a 3–1 win over Maccabi Tel Aviv in the play-off round to qualify to the 2020–21 UEFA Champions League.
 On 21 May 2021, Daka was named Austrian Bundesliga player of the season after registering 27 goals in 28 games, as the club won their fourth successive league title.

 Leicester City

 On 30 June 2021, Daka signed for Premier League club Leicester City on a five-year contract, for a reported fee of £23 million.
 Daka made his debut for the club with an appearance off the bench in Leicester's 1–0 triumph over reigning Premier League champions Manchester City in the FA Community Shield on 7 August.
 On 23 August, Daka made his Premier League debut as a substitute for Harvey Barnes in a 4–1 away defeat to West Ham United.

 On 16 October, he scored his first goal for Leicester City in a 4–2 win against Manchester United at King Power Stadium.
 He followed this up on 20 October by scoring all four goals in a 4–3 win over Spartak Moscow in the 2021–22 UEFA Europa League, becoming the first Leicester player to score 4 in a game since 1958.
 On 25 November 2021, Daka became Leicester's all-time leading goalscorer in European competition by scoring in a 3–1 Europa League victory over Legia Warsaw.